diev/diev.github.io/_docs/en/resume.md

- - Development of tools for current needs like an ACL explorer [WhoCan] or a parser of XML data files of the Cental Bank of Russia to recomposite them according to a set of rules, SMEV/SPFS/SWIFT convertors, works with API of CBR.ru and NBKI.ru (see [Projects]):
+ - Development of tools for current needs like an ACL explorer [WhoCan] or a parser of XML data files of the Cental Bank of Russia to recomposite them according to a set of rules, SMEV/SPFS/SWIFT convertors, works with REST API of CBR.ru and NBKI.ru (see [Projects]):
 C#, WPF, console, Python, CMD.

  - So-development of a set of lightweight HTA utilities to browse data with the